CSTDB, CSSW, Grad IOSH, PCAQT

 In 2014 Bryan qualified as a Category 1 Thermographer.
 This enables Bryan to get the best use of our Flir 420bx thermal imaging system, for damp diagnosis and other elements of building pathology.

 In 2014 all our technicians re-sat the Property Care Association, remedial technicians course and they all have this qualification.
-Our general manager Katrina Jackson and office administrator Sian Caley also sat and passed this test.
+Our managing director Katrina Jackson and office administrator Sian Caley also sat and passed this test.
 Bryan sat the exam too, to find out where his team could be improved and so that he could see for himself, how they thrive in a learning environment – he wasn’t disappointed “I kept my head down and just observed them as they learned some new stuff and revised good basic fundamentals.
 I am very proud of them all”.

 Check out his Preservation Expert blog here.

 Bryan raised over £900 for Cancer research in 2012.
 With his team he raised over £500 for Macmillan Cancer Support, in 2013, with another £1400 for The Samaritans 2014.
 2017 was St George’s Crypt’s turn to benefit for the homeless people of Leeds.
 This year (2018) we donated a total of £1000 to help young carers in the West Yorkshire area via Barnardo’s Willow centre in Leeds and the Skelton Grange Environment, all this has been achieved by donating money each time any customer feedback is received – so if you have used our services do please let us know your thoughts.